 Hidden defects and unforeseen conditions

-Inexperienced contractors often overlook hidden defects and unforeseeable conditions in their construction proposals.
+Inexperienced contractors often overlook hidden defects and unforeseeable conditions.
 This can lead to costly delays and added expenses.
 In addition, the project could incur additional costs associated with testing, handling, cleaning, containment, disposal, or destruction of unforeseen issues.

-Adding this section to your building proposal can save time, money, and conflict.
+Adding this section can save time, money, and conflict.

 Schedule